 Research shows that exercise releases endorphins (natural chemicals) into the body that makes your child feel happy, relaxed and even sleep better!

 Take advantage of the wide variety of clubs and holiday camps to either introduce your child to new skills or strengthen their love for an already established hobby.
+A great way to tackle boredom is to learn something new.

 It is a great way for your child to develop new skills as well as learn to mix with new people too.
 You never know – you just might have Nigeria’s next chess grandmaster or Olympic champion in your home.
+Get a list of Summer Camps here

 If you can spare the time, you can arrange some fun outings during the holidays.
 They don’t necessarily have to cost a lot of money.
 It can be a visit to the mall or a museum or even just to have a cuddle with grandma.